dangchinh25/dangchinh25/README.md

 ### Hi there 👋 I'm Chinh Le, feel free to take a look around.

-## I'm sophomore by year and junior by credit at The University of Texas at Dallas, major in Computer Science.
+## I'm a junior at The University of Texas at Dallas, major in Computer Science.

 Currently working at Got It AI as a Software Engineer Intern.
 My interests include backend development and system design.